SamLatsin/crypto-chat/README.md

 PG_PASSWORD={PostgreSQL password}
 FTP_USER={FTP username}
 FTP_PASSWORD={FTP password}
-API_KEY={API key for connecting to external server with users database}
+API_KEY={API key for connecting to external server with users database }
 REST_AUTH_URL={URL to authentificate user in websocket}
 ENCRYPT_KEY={Key to encrypt messages on server}
 ```
+For additional help with API_KEY and REST_AUTH_URL see this in [documentation](https://sam-latsin.gitbook.io/crypto-chat-api-eng/api-reference/main-server)

 The next step is to configure SSL Certificate.
 Open `init-letsencrypt.sh` in project folder and change {DOMAIN} to your domain name.
 Repeat the same for file `nginx-default.conf`.

 Run application in project folder: